bbauska/Anti-Project2025/anti.md

 should be abolished; HHS should not create a monopoly of curriculum, adding to the profit of certain publishers.”
 “CMS should ensure that Sexual Risk Avoidance (SRA) proponents receive these grants and are given every opportunity to prove their effectiveness.
-SRA programs, both at ACF and at OASH and both discretionary and mandatory, should be equal in funding and emphasis.
-Qualitative research should be conducted on both types of programs to ensure continuous improvement.
+SRA programs, both at ACF and at OASH and both discretionary and mandatory, should be equal in funding and emphasis.</p>

+<p>Qualitative research should be conducted on both types of programs to ensure continuous
+improvement.
 In addition, certain provisions should be employed so that these programs do not serve as advocacy tools to promote sex, promote prostitution, or provide a funnel effect for abortion facilities and school field trips to clinics, or for similar purposes.
 Parent involvement and parent–child communication should be encour- aged and be a part of any funded project.
 Risk avoidance should be prioritized, and any program that submits a proposal that promotes risk rather than health should not be eligible for funding.”
 [Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

 <p>Project 2025 calls for allocating grant funding to anti-LGBTQ faith groups.
 “HMRE [Healthy
 Marriage and Relationship Education] program grants should be available to faith- based recipients who